Dfte/Discovery/README.md

     - Review of the already existing code (adding some performance)

  - Document gathering :
-    - Search for sensitive files on Pastebin/Github (DONE FOR PASTEBIN)
+    - Search for sensitive files on Github
     - Archive.org : error messages
     - Google dorks (index of, error message)

  - Scanning function
-    - May be add some web scanner or API that detects flaws related to a certain CMS https://github.com/Tuhinshubhra/CMSeeK
+    - Implement https://github.com/Tuhinshubhra/CMSeeK for the CMS discovery
     - Add Http screenshot
-    - Searchsploit and parse output of searchsploit results
     - Add UDP scans
-    - Dirbuster ? http/s vhost/ipt
+    - Dirbuster ? http/s vhost/ipt (MAY BE)
-    - If SVN or .git -> dvcs ripper ???

  - DNS enumeration
-    - Check CN's in protocoles' certificates (ssh, ftps....)
     - Add FDNS databases lookup
     - Googid : search for Google Analytics ID to find other websites connected
     - Domainview : get the websites that have an outlink from the target

  - Final :
     - Search on the deep web
     - Threads files downloads and modules so that they can work in parrallel